 The first time I drove through Leakey, I couldn't believe the terrain; it takes 'Hill Country' to a whole new level... literally!

-The elevation changes from 1,500-2,400 feet earn its "Swiss Alps of Texas" nickname, attracting motorcyclists and outdoor enthusiasts from across the state.
+The dramatic elevation changes earn its "Swiss Alps of Texas" nickname, attracting motorcyclists and outdoor enthusiasts from across the state.

-Leakey's 341 residents⁵⁴ inhabit Real County's seat in one of Texas's most dramatically beautiful settings.
+Leakey's small population inhabits Real County's seat in one of Texas's most dramatically beautiful settings.

 One of my kiddos has baseball games that take us to Leakey.
 On other occasions we go to enjoy the Frio river!

-Real County provides some of Texas's lowest property tax bills at just $1,045 median annually⁵⁵.
-The 1.39% effective rate⁵⁶ combines with reasonable home values for minimal tax burden - just 3.23% of yearly income⁵⁷.
+Real County provides some of Texas's lowest property tax bills.
 For buyers prioritizing low ongoing costs, this is quite impressive.

 Real Estate Market Dynamics